Best Internet Deal

-- Cable networks use coaxial cable, which generally offers better speeds and bandwidth than DSL.
+- Cable networks use coaxial cable, which offers better speeds and bandwidth than DSL.

-- Cable is less vulnerable to outages, since the cables are underground out of the way of storms and fallen trees.
+- Cable is less vulnerable to outages since the cables are more weather-resistant than DSL.

 - Cable offers great bundle deals for TV watchers, since the network is already optimized for TV and the provider can efficiently offer both services.